How to prepare for sleep deprivation

 - Caffeine DELAYS sleep, it does NOT replace sleep.
 The only way to recover from sleep loss is to obtain sleep.

-- Caffeine doses ranging from 200–400 mg is shown to be effective and is often utilized to sustain performance in the context of sleep deprivation and sleep restriction.
+- Caffeine doses ranging from 200–400 mg has been shown to be effective for sustaining performance in the context of sleep deprivation and sleep restriction.
 Up to ~400 mg of caffeine can be found in commercially available 16-oz servings of brewed coffee.
 NOTE: Monitor caffeine intake to maximize your ability to sleep.

 Managing sleep countermeasures

-Naps should be used when you are not able to get 7–9 hours of sleep per 24 hours.
+Naps should be used when you are not able to get 7 or more hours of sleep per 24 hours.

-It is highly recommended that caffeine consumption be discontinued at least 6 hours prior to bed time.
+It is recommended that caffeine consumption be discontinued at least 6 hours prior to bed time.
 "Sleep is ammo for the brain" and it is important to maximize the quality and quantity of sleep that can be obtained.
-It is equally important to understand that the effects of caffeine are reduced if it is over used.
+It is equally important to understand that the effects of caffeine are reduced if it is overused (tolerance to caffeine can develop).

 Caffeine Dose and Timing|